emanuelpina/emanuelpina.pt/content/posts/postgresql-installation-on-ubuntu.md

 ### Why PostgreSQL

-PostgreSQL isn't the obivous choice to use with Nextcloud.
-In fact, the officially recommended database management system by is MySQL or MariaDB.[^1]
+PostgreSQL isn't the obvious choice to use with Nextcloud.
+In fact, the officially recommended database management system by Nextcloud is MySQL or MariaDB.[^1]

 I choosed PostgreSQL mainly because I planned to run other applications, in the same server, that are only compatible with it.
 My goal was to have a simple as possible setup, avoiding run multiple database systems simultaneously.